Bluedot-Innovation/documentation/docs/Point SDK/iOS/Migration Guides/Migration guide to SDK 16 for iOS.md

 #### Update your minimum supported version to iOS 12 or higher.

 We regularly update the minimum supported version of our SDKs to focus on providing the best developer experience.
-Existing 15.X versions of the Point iOS SDK will continue to support devices running **iOS 11** and higher.
+Versions up to and including 15.6.8 of the Point iOS SDK will continue to support devices from iOS 10.
+However, starting with version 15.6.9, the minimum supported iOS version will be iOS 12.

 #### XCFramework support for Cocoapods and Carthage